-I'd like to start by saying something obvious: that we are teachers and that we work in the education sector.
-But there is one question which has been at the back of my head for some time, namely, how much of what we are doing counts as genuine education?
+To give my speech a proper kickstart, and to grab your attention, I'd like to state something obvious first: that we are teachers and that we work in the education sector.
+One question, however, has been on my mind for some time, namely, how much of what we are doing counts as genuine education?

 And nowhere is that dual nature of education more clearly reflected than in languages, where the surface called grammar coexists with a depth called meaning.